isomerpages/moe-rosyth/_departments/Science.md

 We collaborate with different departments to design interdisciplinary projects that integrate knowledge and skills from various subjects.
 This approach helps students see the interconnectedness of different fields and fosters a holistic understanding of complex topics.

 ***4. Instill values through Science*** <br>
-We have garnered partnerships with other organizations to help students appreciate how science influences people and the environment.
+We have garnered partnerships with other organizations to help students appreciate how science influences people and the environment

+P6 Learning Journey to Lee Kong Chien Natural History Museum (LKCNHM)
 ![](/images/Science%204.jpg)